lakshmi2348/gracenote-olympics/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+To run the unit test cases, please run 'yarn test'
 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+also this launches the test runner in the interactive watch mode.\

 ### `yarn build`